Rlopezra/rlopezra.GitHub.io/_posts/2020-12-19-TidyText-Approach-in-Python.md

 To calculate a token's TF-IDF, we need two pieces of information:

-- Term Frequency (TF) :How token's frequency within each document
+- Term Frequency (TF): How token's frequency within each document
 - Inverse Document Frequency (IDF): The inverse of how many documents the token is in

 For our example, we will be calculating token's TD-IDF based on 'Reviewer Nationality.'